Anger Therapy Techniques: From Cognitive Behavioral Therapy To Mindfulness

 What to expect when working with a mental health professional

-When you start working with mental healthcare providers for anger management, you'll typically start with an initial assessment so the therapist can get a better picture of your anger triggers, as well as symptom frequency and intensity.
+When you start working with mental healthcare providers for anger management, you'll typically start with an initial assessment so the therapist can get a better picture of what makes you angry, as well as symptom frequency and intensity.

 During therapy sessions, expect to discuss recent events that triggered your anger.
 The professional may guide you through various techniques to cope with and express your anger more constructively.
 Cognitive behavioral therapy (CBT) may be used to identify and change negative thought patterns, while psychodynamic therapy might explore underlying emotional issues that could contribute to anger.